homearanya/active-escapes/src/pages/tours/pondo-pedal.md

 lodging:
   heading: 'Lodges'
   description:
-    - Rustic-style Wood and Thatch lodge on the stunning Mtentu estuary.
+    - <strong>Rustic-style Wood and Thatch lodge</strong> on the stunning Mtentu estuary.
 All meals, bedding and bath towels provided, so you literally just need to bring your change of clothes.
     - Each chalet sleeps 4 persons (twin front room, and adult bunk bed in back room).
     - Communal showers & toilets.
 Central dining area and bar.
   images: